Akshay-Borkar/TTDLogisticsClient/README.md

 ## Documentation
-The documentation for the Paper Kit 2 Pro Angular is hosted at our [website](https://demos.creative-tim.com/paper-kit-2-pro-angula/#r/documentation/tutorial?ref=pk-pro-angular-readme).
+The documentation for the TTD Logistics is hosted at our [website](https://demos.creative-tim.com/paper-kit-2-pro-angula/#r/documentation/tutorial?ref=pk-pro-angular-readme).

 ## File Structure